embedthis/ioto-doc/docs/aws/device-clouds.md

 ## Device Data Aggregation

 Collecting, aggregating and sending device data to a central management store can be complex and costly.
-Ioto takes the pain out of exporting device data to the cloud by providing synchronizing the Ioto device agent database with an AWS DynamoDB database in your device cloud.
+Ioto takes the pain out of exporting device data to the cloud by transparently synchronizing device data with the cloud.

-Data written on the device to the management database will be transparently exported to the cloud.
-Similarly, data written to the cloud database will be distributed to the appropriate devices as required.
+Device data written saved the device to the Ioto database will be transparently exported to the cloud.
+Similarly, data written to the cloud database will be distributed to appropriate devices as required.
 No programming is required.

 The database synchronization is full-duplex in that data can be modified in the device or in the cloud and it will be replicated to the other side.
 The synchronization is controllable on a per-device and per-table basis.

 This is similar to AWS Global Tables, but instead of acting inside AWS between AWS regions, it is between an AWS region and a device.

-This replicated device database is unique to Ioto and dramatically simplifies the creation of IoT solutions.
+The Ioto replicated device database is unique to Ioto and dramatically simplifies the creation of IoT solutions.

 ## Device Access Keys

 Ioto can optionally create and manage AWS IAM access keys for your devices.
 AWS uses IAM access keys to authenticate and authorize actors on AWS resources.
 The Ioto device cloud can create specific IAM keys to enable devices to issue requests to the device cloud and AWS services.

-The Ioto generated temporary IAM access keys have tightly controlled access permissions.
-The keys are automatically reissued as required and can be centrally controlled.
+Ioto generates temporary IAM access keys that have tightly controlled access permissions.
+The keys are automatically distributed to devices and reissued as required.

 ## Device Logging

-If required, device logs and files can be captured and sent to AWS CloudWatch logs for storage, governance and analysis.
+If required, device logs and files can be captured and sent to AWS CloudWatch logs for storage, analysis and governance.

 The Ioto agent can be configured without coding, to capture any O/S log or program output and send it to CloudWatch Logs.
 The Ioto agent log is similarly exportable.